 We do not own or operate manufacturing facilities and have no plans to develop our own clinical or commercial-scale manufacturing capabilities.
 Pursuant to the Takeda License, we entered into a clinical manufacturing and supply agreement with Takeda for the supply of HIL-214 for our Phase 2b clinical trial in infants.
-In addition, we are exploring options for clinical supply of HIL-214 from additional third-party contract manufacturers for future clinical trials.
-As a result, we currently rely, and expect to continue to rely, on third parties for the manufacture of HIL-214, placebo and related raw materials for clinical development, as well as for commercial manufacture if HIL-214 or any future vaccine candidates receives marketing approval.
+We also rely, and expect to continue to rely, on additional third-party manufacturers for the manufacture of HIL-214, placebo, critical reagents and related raw materials for clinical development, as well as for commercial manufacture if HIL-214 or any future vaccine candidates receives marketing approval.
 The facilities used by third-party manufacturers to manufacture HIL-214 must be approved by the FDA and any comparable foreign regulatory authority pursuant to inspections that will be conducted after we submit a BLA to the FDA or any comparable submission to a foreign regulatory authority.
 We do not control the manufacturing process of, and are completely dependent on, third-party manufacturers for compliance with cGMP requirements for manufacture of products.
-In addition, we have no control over the ability of third-party manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
+In addition, we have no control over the ability of third-party manufacturers to procure raw material supplies and maintain adequate quality control, quality assurance and qualified personnel.
 Furthermore, the process of manufacturing biologics is complex and highly susceptible to product loss due to contamination, equipment failure, improper installation or operation of equipment, vendor or operator error, inconsistency in yields, variability in product characteristics and difficulties in scaling the production process.
 Even minor deviations from normal manufacturing processes could result in reduced production yields, product defects, other supply disruptions and higher costs.
 If microbial, viral or other contaminations are discovered at the facilities of our third-party manufacturers, such facilities may need to be closed for an extended period of time to investigate and remedy the contamination, which could delay clinical trials, result in higher costs of drug product and adversely affect our business.
-Further, our clinical supply of HIL-214 and placebo for use in future clinical trials has a shelf life that may expire prior to the full enrollment of our planned clinical trials causing similar delays or other supply disruptions.
+Further, our clinical supply of HIL-214 and placebo for use in future clinical trials has a shelf life that may expire prior to the full enrollment of our ongoing and planned clinical trials causing similar delays or other supply disruptions.
 Any performance failure on the part of our third-party manufacturers could delay clinical development or marketing approval of HIL-214, and may adversely affect our future profit margins and our ability to commercialize any vaccines that receive marketing approval on a timely and competitive basis.

-In addition, we do not have any long-term commitments or supply agreements with any third-party manufacturers.
+In addition, we do not have any long-term commitments or long-term supply agreements with any third-party manufacturers.
 We may be unable to establish any supply agreements with additional third-party manufacturers or to do so on acceptable terms, which increases the risk of failing to timely obtain sufficient quantities of HIL-214 or such quantities at an acceptable cost.
-Even if we are able to establish long-term agreements with third-party manufacturers, reliance on third-party manufacturers entails additional risks, including:
+Even if we are able to establish longterm agreements with third-party manufacturers, reliance on third-party manufacturers entails additional risks, including:

-- failure of third-party manufacturers to comply with regulatory requirements and maintain quality assurance; - · breach of the manufacturing agreement by the third party; - · failure to manufacture our product according to our specifications, our schedule, or at all; - infringement, misappropriation or other violation of our intellectual property and proprietary information, including our trade secrets and know-how; and - · termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.
+- failure of third-party manufacturers to comply with regulatory requirements and maintain quality assurance; - breach of the manufacturing agreement by the third party; - failure to manufacture our product according to our specifications, our schedule, or at all; - infringement, misappropriation or other violation of our intellectual property and proprietary information, including our trade secrets and know-how; and - termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.